 Airflow, as far as our stethoscope is concerned, seems to be maintained throughout the respiratory cycle until it tapers off at the end.
 Those millions of alveoli discharging their recoil will soften the distinction between inspiration and expiration, hence what you see in the diagram above.

 Cardiovascular physiology is analogous to this.
 Consider the heart pumping into the arterial system: during systole blood is ejected into the aorta, the aorta then expands to accommodate this (due to the elastic fibres found in its tunica media).
 Then as systole ends and diastole begins the elastic recoil of the arteries is discharged leading to a maintenance of blood flow during diastole.
 This is what physiologists describe as the ‘Windkessel’ effect – the elasticity of these vessels dampens the fluctuations in blood pressure throughout the cardiac cycle.

 Imagine if the heart pumped into a rigid metal pipe (or if air was flowing through a rigid pipe, like the trachea) – blood flow would be biphasic (quite like bronchial breathing), the heart would probably fail and the organs would not receive a steady flow of blood throughout the cardiac cycle.

 This same ‘Windkessel’ effect can be applied to respiratory physiology, and though it may not accurately explain the aerodynamics of breathing (I am no expert in respiratory physiology) it helps us to understand how elasticity of small vessels (i.e. alveoli) maintains a more steady flow of air and therefore produces breath sounds with no intervening gap.

 During chest auscultation we should be listening for breath sounds, and these should be documented as being vesicular or bronchial.
-If we don’t make this distinction we may be misled by the ever-present flow of air through the patient’s trachea and bronchi, and we might miss a pneumothorax.
+If we don’t make this distinction we may be misled by the ever-present flow of air through the patient’s trachea and bronchi.